burakkazimyilmaz/burakkazimyilmaz.github.io/_pages/about.md

 Welcome!

 I'm a Ph.D. candidate in the Department of Political Science at Emory University.
+I am on the 2025–26 academic job market.

 I study how political participation and public opinion influence elite behavior in contexts such as armed conflict, foreign policy decision-making, and authoritarian consolidation.
 My work proceeds along two main lines.